 The Humanities Center Fellowship program brings together scholars from various disciplines, both within the College of Social Sciences and Humanities as well as from other colleges of Northeastern University.
 The Fellowship program provides a focused period of time for Northeastern Humanities Fellows to pursue research, to collaborate with others around a common theme, and to share their work with the Northeastern community.

 Throughout the year, fellows discuss topical readings and one another’s pre-distributed papers.
 Public presentations are held for fellows to discuss their work with the Northeastern community.
 In addition, the center provides support for web projects and a final event that showcases collaboration and research results.

-A call for applications is announced each spring semester.
+A call for applications is announced each fall semester.
 Both faculty and graduate students are selected to form a fellowship cohort for the following academic year.

 Faculty Works-in-Progress Series

 The Faculty Works-in-Progress Colloquium is sponsored by the Dean of the College of Social Sciences and Humanities and the Northeastern Humanities Center.
 Faculty members from all colleges have the opportunity to share their current research with colleagues and benefit from questions and discussions.
 Lunch and refreshments are provided at each talk.

 The schedule for the upcoming academic year is planned during the summer.
 If you are interested in giving a Works-In-Progress presentation, please contact: Lori Lefkovitz, Director of the Humanities Center (firstname.lastname@example.org)